jani500/zolas-adventure/README.md

 # zolas-adventure

-# zolas-adventure

 # Description

 In Zola's adventure, you play Zola the cat and you're roaming the garden, catching mice, avoiding rats, and killing rats by shooting hairballs.

-This game was built using vanilla Javascript, OOP concepts and DOM manipulation.
+This game was built using vanilla Javascript, i.e. without frameworks or libraries, utilises OOP programming concepts and practices DOM manipulation.

 P.S.
-Zola is a real cat.
+Zola's adventure is based on Zola, a real cat.
+Scroll to the end of this document for a pic of the real Zola.

 # Instructions to play